ptkarwowski/FEND-Neighbourhood-map/README.md

  - Include a service worker (Used react's default)

 # How to run the project in procuction mode
+The service worker is implemented only in the production build.

 Clone the repository and to run by using the following commands: